 - Allow insurance companies to apply directly for the credit or to purchase the right to claim the credit from the property owner

-- Limit the tax credits awarded for the same project to the lesser of $40 million or 10% of the property owner’s development costs or the insurance company’s capital contribution and permits unclaimed credit amounts to be carried forward for up to five
+tax credits awarded for the same project to the lesser of $40 million or 10% of the property owner’s development costs or the insurance company’s capital contribution and permits unclaimed credit amounts to be carried forward for up to five years

 - Limit the credits to $100 million for each of Fiscal Year 2020 to Fiscal Year 2023 and disallows the issuance of credits thereafter